Who is the Top Investor In Bed Bath & Beyond Inc. (BBBY)?

 Bed Bath & Beyond Inc. (BBBY): Who are the competitors?

-The company’s main competitors (and peers) include RH (RH) that is trading 338.00% up over the past 12 months.
+The company’s main competitors (and peers) include RH (RH) that is trading 461.48% up over the past 12 months and The Container Store Group Inc. (TCS) that is 654.74% higher over the same period.
 Short interest in the company’s stock has fallen -24.78% from the last report on Jan 28, 2021 to stand at a total of 31.77 million short shares sold with a short interest ratio of 1.65.